thennal10/geoquiz/README.md

 A simple quiz for the geography nerds among us.
+Made because coronavirus sucks and I'm very bored.
+Open up an issue if anything breaks.

 ## How does this work?